duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 Batteries that come in under a 30% charge of are simply shredded whole, then recovered using hydrometallurgy.
 Again, since the whole pack is shredded together it takes lots of energy and strong acids to recover the materials.
 If a battery has over 30% charge, pyrometallurgy makes more sense as the charge is too high for shredding and it would be too challenging and time consuming to discharge to a safe level.

+Some recyclers and vehicle OEMs perform manual disassembly of the packs down to the module level, but no further than that as the process is too dangerous and time consuming for human workers.

 Both burning and shredding whole battery packs are not only inefficient but also environmentally damaging.
 The recycling process involves significant emissions and fails to recover valuable materials optimally.
 This is where the need for direct recycling and a more refined, autonomous approach becomes evident.

 #### Challenges of Direct Recycling